C-x-3-3-0/M153-project/README.md

 M153 Projekt von Ben Streich und Hao Wang/ INF20s - M153 Datenbank-Projekt

 ## 1. Brief description
-In a group work (max. two learners) you will design and create a database on a freely chosen topic.
+In a group work (max. two learners) we will design and create a database on a freely chosen topic.
 The database will be created under MS-SQL (T-SQL) so that all scripts work with the "SQL Server Management Studio".
 The project includes:
 - a documentation with ER-diagram, database description